glindsey/MetaHack/README.md

 ### Commands

 Once items have been selected, a command is issued using `CTRL` plus a letter key.
+Extended commands are issued using `CTRL` plus `ALT` plus a letter key.

 *(Eventually the goal is to allow items to be selected using the mouse, and then have a command menu from which the command can be chosen.)*

 Some commands do request a "target" item after the command has been entered, such as "store item".
 In that case, you would choose the items to store, press `CTRL-S`, and then choose the container to store them in.

-The following commands are currently in place, although some (most?) are not yet fully implemented:
+The following commands are currently in place, although some (most?) are not yet fully implemented. ~~Strikeout~~ indicates commands that may be planned but are currently not recognized at all.

 * `CTRL-A` - Attack a direction.
 Although attacking is usually automatic for hostile creatures, this forces an attack on something non-hostile, or something that isn't a creature (like a door).
+* ~~`CTRL-B` - nothing yet~~
 * `CTRL-C` - Close item(s).
 Also used to close doors/grates/etc.
 * `CTRL-D` - Drop item(s).
 * `CTRL-E` - Eat item(s).